jsoref/incubator-cordova-webos/README.md

         // do cool Cordova things
     }, false);

-To enable a javascript debug console, open a new terminal window and type:
+To enable a JavaScript debug console, open a new terminal window and type:
     Cordova-log app_id
 Where the app id is your app id as set in `appinfo.json` This will tail your log file; it will default to the device if detected, otherwise it will read logs from the emulator.